 Financial analysts investigate money related information about products, industries or regions, and utilize this information to make financial forecasts and evaluate the potential risks of investment decisions.
 In simple, a financial analyst is a person who analysis the financial position and status of companies, individuals, and others to help them make a major financial decision within the firm.

 Financial analysts give direction to organizations and people settling on venture choices.
 Following are the duties of a financial analyst.

-Recommend singular speculations and accumulations of ventures, which are known as portfolios
+Recommend singular speculations and accumulations of ventures, which are known as portfolios.

-Evaluate current and historical financial data
+Evaluate current and historical financial data, monetary and business patterns.

-Examine an organization's budgetary statements to decide its value
+Examine an organization's budgetary statements to decide its value and prepare written reports.

-Meet with organization authorities to increase better knowledge into the organization's prospects
+Meet with organization authorities to increase better knowledge into the organization's prospects.

-Assess the quality of the administration group
+Assess the quality of the administration group.

 Most financial analysts have a four-year college education in business administration, finance, economics, statistics or accounting.
 Whatever major you pick courses in business, statistics, accounting, economics and financial analysis can be useful in setting you up for this vocation.